DHTMLX/docs-diagram/docs/guides/diagram_editor/grid_area.md

 ## Editing attributes of an item

-After selecting an item in the grid area, you can update its attributes [via the sidebar options in the right panel of the editor](../../../guides/diagram_editor/editbar/).
+After selecting an item in the grid area, you can update its attributes [via the sidebar options in the editbar of the editor](../../../guides/diagram_editor/editbar/overview/).

-## Configuring toolbar per-item
+## Configuring the toolbar of an item

-You can customize the personal toolbar of shapes, groups, swimlanes according to your needs via the [shapeToolbar](../../../api/editor/shapetoolbar_property/) property of the editor.
+You can customize the personal toolbar of shapes, groups, swimlanes according to your needs via the [shapeToolbar](../../../api/diagram_editor/editor/config/shapetoolbar_property/) property of the editor.

 ## Enabling/disabling snap lines